jfranklin9000/udon-highlighter/README.md

 Edit a `.snip` or create a new one in `snips/`.
 If you create a new `.snip` add it to the `Makefile`.
+A `.snip` should start and end with two blank lines.

 ```
 make